 Veterinary Technology Open Learning Diploma Program

-The Veterinary Technology Open Learning Diploma program is not currently accepting applications.
+The Veterinary Technology Open Learning Diploma program is now accepting applications.

 The TRU Open Learning veterinary technology program allows a student located anywhere in Canada, who is already employed in a veterinary clinical setting, to achieve their goal of becoming an veterinary technologist through online learning.
 This is achieved by a dynamic partnership of TRU RVT course instructors, a supportive veterinary employer willing to provide clinical mentoring and a student who is a self-motivated, independent learner.